-- Your vehicle is leaking power steering fluid (a clear- or amber-colored fluid that smells like burnt marshmallow)
+- Your vehicle has a power steering fluid leak (a clear- or amber-colored fluid that smells like burnt marshmallow)

 - It’s hard to steer, or steering is less responsive

 - You hear noises when you turn your steering wheel

 - You’re past your vehicle manufacturer’s recommended replacement interval

 Schedule an appointment or bring your vehicle to one of our tire shops near you for a free power steering fluid check if you suspect a problem.